 Masters of Wisdom.
 New Age cult.
 The Masters of Wisdom themselves are supposedly perfected beings with a divine plan for humanity.
 Leader is a man known as the Maitreya.
 Front group Share International.
-Spokesman is Benjamin Creme who has visited New Zealand.
+Former spokesman Benjamin Creme (now deceased) has visited New Zealand.

 Maxim Institute.
 An independent charitable trust with the mission "through policy and public debate to promote the principles of a free, just and compassionate society."
 They also state "Maxim Institute is not aligned to any political party or church."
 For more information visit the Maxim Institute web site.

 Mazda.
 1. Supreme deity of Zoroastrianism and creator of the Zend Avesta.
 2. Japanese car manufacturer, maker of the RX7 and RX8, arguably cars of cult popularity.